General information about foul trouble

 Foul trouble is a general term commonly used to describe a situation that happens in a basketball game when a player is on the verge of reaching their maximum number of allowable fouls, especially earlier than desired or expected.

-What is the number of fouls that generally indicates foul trouble
+Number of fouls that generally indicate foul trouble

 Generally speaking, common indicators of foul trouble occurs when a player accumulates two or three personal fouls in the first half of a basketball game or that same player is only one personal foul away from being disqualified via fouling out of the game in the second half.